 Revelation 22:14 Blessed are they that do His commandments, that they may have right to the tree of life, and may enter in through the gates into the city.

-The first commandmant was given by the Lord God to Adam.
+A commandmant was first given by the Lord God to Adam.

 it, for when confronted by the serpent the woman misquoted God's command.